 Can I make red velvet cake without buttermilk?

 Yes.
-You can make it by alternating it with whole milk and vinegar.
-To make homemade buttermilk, I normally mix them together and let them sit for some time to curdle them, but for this recipe, you can add them separately to the cake batter, and you can still create an amazing cake texture.
+You can substitute it with whole milk and vinegar.
+To make homemade buttermilk, I normally mix them together and let them sit for some time to curdle, but for this recipe, you can add them separately to the cake batter and still achieve an amazing cake texture.

 I understand some people's concerns about making it without buttermilk since it is a classic ingredient used to make red velvet cake, but I think you'll be surprised by how it works perfectly after tasting the cake!